jonathanmorgan/ansible-patterns/README.md

 - run the "research.yml" playbook: in `ansible-patterns` root, run `ansible-playbook research.yml -i ./hosts.yml`
 - To also install the `context` set of applications, run the `research.yml` playbook, then the `only_sourcenet_dev.yml` playbook: `ansible-playbook only_sourcenet_dev.yml -i ./hosts.yml`

 This quick start assumes that you are making a server whose DNS name is "research.local".
-If you want a different DNS name, for example "test.local":
+If you want a different DNS name, for example "ubuntu.local":

-- when you copy `research.local.yml`, name the copy the DNS name you want (`test.local`).
+- when you copy `research.local.yml`, name the copy the DNS name you want (`ubuntu.local`).
-- Inside your copy of `research.local.yml` (named `test.local` for this example):
+- Inside your copy of `research.local.yml` (named `ubuntu.local` for this example):

-    - set `server_host_name` to your server's internal host name - "test"?
+    - set `server_host_name` to your server's internal host name - "ubuntu"?
-    - set `server_name` to your server's DNS name for external connections - "test.local" in this example.
+    - set `server_name` to your server's DNS name for external connections - "ubuntu.local" in this example.

-- Update the file `hosts.yml` to substitute your preferred DNS name ("test.local" in this example) for all mentions of "research.local".
+- Update the file `hosts.yml` to substitute your preferred DNS name ("ubuntu.local" in this example) for all mentions of "research.local".

 ## `research` notes